mgeier/quaternion-nursery/README.md

 This Bézier quaternion curve has a different shape from the Bézier quaternion curve of Shoemake (1985)

+[5.2 Hermite Quaternion Curve:]
+Note that we can assign
+arbitrarily large angular velocities at the curve end points.
+The angular velocity \omega 2 provides an extra degree of freedom in choos- ing the number n of revolutions while not losing the end point interpolation property.

+[5.3 B-Spline:]
+The B-spline quater-
+nion curve also allows arbitrarily large angular velocities between two consecutive control points {q_i}.

+[6.1 Torque]
+Most of the previous
+results on quaternion interpolation have concentrated on improving the computational efficiency rather than attacking the more chal- lenging problem of energy minimization.

+Barr et al. [1992] took an important step toward the energy min- imization.
+The quaternion path is approximated by discrete unit quaternions and a time-consuming non-linear optimization is em- ployed in the algorithm

+Our quaternion curves do not suffer from such a degener- acy.
+... may accommodate arbitrarily large angular velocity ...
+The resulting curve has a large number of winding; however, the curve does not produce extraordinary bending and/or twisting.
+Therefore, our curves perform much better when the angular varia- tions are large.

 ---

 Kim, Kim, Shin 1996: